Codeception/Codeception/docs/06-UnitTesting2.md

 We already compared approach of writing tests provided by PHPUnit (and similar unit test libraries) and Codeception.
 In this chapter we will lift up the curtains and show you a bit of magic Codeception does to simplify unit testing.
+Earlier we tested the controller layer of MVC pattern.
+In this chapter we will concetrate on testing models.

 ## What do we test